hawk2012/GubinNET/APPMODE.md

 2. **Security**:
    - Always configure SSL certificates for secure communication, especially for production environments.

-3. **Database Configuration**:
+3. **Configuration Files**:
-   - All configurations are stored in the `virtual_hosts` table in the MySQL database.
+   - All configurations are currently stored in `.ini` files located in `/etc/gubinnet/config`.
    - Use the `SIGHUP` signal to reload configurations dynamically without restarting the server.

-4. **Error Handling**:
+4. **Future Work**:
-   - If an application fails to start or crashes, the server logs detailed error messages for troubleshooting.
+   - Migration to a MySQL database backend for centralized configuration management is planned.